tansla/tansla/README.md

 ### Hi there 👋

-My name is Tatiana, I have MS in STEM, welcome to my GitHub page!
+My name is Tatiana, I have MS in STEM and 10+ experience how to bring business and tech together, welcome to my GitHub page!

 On this page, I mainly save my code for studies and pet-project tasks.